 A failure of a zipper, pocket, or clasp could range from minor inconvenience to catastrophe if you have a gear failure in remote terrain, so your intended use of the pack and the terrain you plan to run on should be factored into choosing the best pack for you.
 Someone whose runs take them to remote mountain ridges or bushwhacking through trees and rocky terrain will have different durability requirements for a pack than someone who mostly runs on gravel roads.

-Some packs, such as the Salomon Adv Skin 5 and Salomon Adv Skin 12, have been in use by our testers for much longer and there were no reported issues with their durability.
+Some packs, such as the Salomon Adv Skin 5 unisex running vest and Salomon Adv Skin 12 unisex running vest, have been in use by our testers for much longer, and there were no reported issues with their durability.
 In general, all of the running hydration packs tested for this guide are made of a combination of stretchy mesh materials and nylon panels to optimize the balance between gear capacity, weight, and durability.

-Some packs, like the CamelBak Ultra Pro Vest, UltrAspire Zygos 5.0, and Ultimate Direction Mountain Vest 5.0 have more nylon ripstop materials to prevent snagging and potential tears, while others like the Kailas Fuga Air II Trail Running Hydration Vest Pack 5L and USWE Pace 8L Trail Running Vest are lighter weight mesh and stretch materials.
+Some packs, like the UltrAspire Zygos 5.0, have more nylon ripstop materials to prevent snagging and potential tears, while others, like the Kailas Fuga Air II Trail Running Hydration Vest Pack 5L and USWE Pace 8L Trail Running Vest, are lighter weight mesh and stretch materials.

-As we discussed in the above sections, there are a lot of thoughtful details that have gone into the design and construction of running vests that have made them a crucial piece of gear for most trail and ultra runners today.
-In addition to the pocket layout, materials, and fit, there are several additional features that enhance safety and the functionality of the pack.
+As we discussed in the above sections, there are a lot of thoughtful details that have gone into the design and construction of the best hydration packs for running that have made them a crucial piece of gear for most trail and ultra runners today.
+In addition to the pocket layout, materials, and fit, there are several additional features that enhance the safety and functionality of the pack.

-- The majority of the best running vests on the market today include a whistle, most often attached to one of the front straps by a loop or cord.
+- Whistle — The majority of the best running vests on the market today, including the Osprey Duro 1.5 and the Osprey Dyna 1.5, have a whistle, most often attached to one of the front straps by a loop or cord.
 These usually tuck into an adjacent pocket to stay secure and prevent bouncing, yet are easily accessible when needed in an emergency.
 This small and simple accessory can have a huge impact if you are lost or injured and need to summon help.
 Many races with mandatory kits include a whistle as part of the required gear, so this is something to keep in mind when pack shopping as well.

-- For safety, photography, music, and more, many of us carry our cellphones with us on our runs.
-To accommodate this, and the ever-growing size of cellphones today, many pack manufacturers have created a designated pocket to fit a cellphone in an easily accessible place, usually a front or side pocket that can be reached without taking the pack off.
-In some cases these are water resistant and may include a zipper or cinch cord to keep the phone secure when taking the pack on and off, bending over, or scrambling on trail.
+- Cellphone pocket — For safety, photography, music, and more, many of us carry our cellphones with us on our runs.
+To accommodate this and the ever-growing size of cellphones today, many pack manufacturers have created a designated pocket to fit a cellphone in an easily accessible place, usually a front or side pocket that can be reached without taking the pack off.
+In some cases, like on the Nathan Pinnacle 4 Liter Hydration Race Vest and the Nathan Pinnacle 4 Liter Women’s Hydration Race Vest, these are water resistant and may include a zipper or cinch cord to keep the phone secure when taking the pack on and off, bending over, or scrambling on trail.

 Why You Should Trust Us

 As with all of these guides, our testing process began with extensive research into the running hydration packs and running vests available on the market today.
-After compiling a list of over 130 packs, we narrowed it to 25 for intensive testing.
+After compiling a list of over 130 packs ranging from the small Osprey Duro 1.5 to the UltrAspire Zygos 5.0 Hydration Pack, which will carry everything you need for a long day out, we narrowed it to 25 for intensive testing.

 We spent several months piling water and gear into our packs and hitting the trails from humid U.S. East Coast ultramarathons to high-elevation mountain terrain and everything in between.
-We put these packs through the wringer to come up with a list of our favorite picks for your next trail adventure.
+We put these packs through the wringer to come up with a list of our favorite picks for your next trail adventure to make it easier for you to choose the best hydration pack for running for your needs.

 Frequently Asked Questions About the Best Hydration Packs for Running